SailGP: Scoring during the season

-At the end of each event, the winner of the match race final is awarded ten points in the season leaderboard, with second and third place receiving nine and eight points, respectively.
-Teams that did not qualify for the match race final are awarded points corresponding to their rankings on the event leaderboard, with fourth-place scoring seven points, fifth-place scoring six points and so on.
+At the end of each event, the winner of the event final is awarded ten points in the season leaderboard, with second and third place receiving nine and eight points, respectively.
+Teams that did not qualify for the event final are awarded points corresponding to their rankings on the event leaderboard, with fourth-place scoring seven points, fifth-place scoring six points and so on.
 As with the race scoring, teams that place outside the top ten in the event receive no season points for that event.

 Similar to how ties are broken on the event leaderboard, ties are broken by ordering the teams according to their placement in the event leaderboard of the most recent event.

 The top three teams on the season leaderboard qualify for the winner-takes-all season Grand Final, which determines the final placement for those teams, while the remaining teams retain their season leaderboard placements.